JohannesMP/com.johannesmp.blog/_posts/2017-02-19-understanding-symbolic-links.md

 ![](https://i.imgur.com/83gpBiA.png)

 You can also create a symbolic link to a directory, then interact with it as if it was a real folder:
 ![](https://i.imgur.com/d1bS1T8.png)

-A symbolic link is technically **neither a file nor a directory**.
+A symbolic link is technically neither a file nor a directory.
 How it is interpreted depends only on the path it was created with, and what that path contains when the symbolic link is evaluated.

 <br />